mbaksh01/OOPVotingSystem/README.md

 - Users can manage and view they accounts.
 - Admins can preform CRUD operations on elections and parties.
 - Data is persisted using a SQLite database file.

+## Running the application

+1. Find the publish file at the root of this directory.
+2. Double click on the `OOPVotingSystem.exe`.
+3.